Join Here | Log In

 If you are a low MAO producer, should you try to increase it?
 I don’t know that the answer to that question is clear.
 There may be long-term tradeoffs for higher MAO A or MAO B levels in terms of neurodegenerative diseases.[ref]

-I definitely would suggest that if you are on any medication, you should talk with your doctor before taking any supplements that impact MAO.
+If you are on any medication, talk with your doctor before taking any supplements that impact MAO.

 The rest of this article is for Genetic Lifehacks members only.
 Consider joining today to see the rest of this article.